Microsoft/azure-docs.cs-cz/articles/sql-database/sql-database-service-tier-hyperscale-faq.md

 ## <a name="deep-dive-questions"></a>Podrobné informace o dotazy

-### <a name="can-i-mix-hyperscale-and-single-databases-a-my-sql-database-server"></a>Můžete používat kombinaci Velkokapacitní a izolované databáze serveru SQL Database
+### <a name="can-i-mix-hyperscale-and-single-databases-in-a-single-logical-server"></a>Můžete kombinovat Velkokapacitní a izolované databáze na jeden logický server

 Ano, je to možné.